 A dangerous road

+Before you dismiss this post as just another list of tips and tricks, take a moment to think about the road ahead.
+Do you honestly believe you can continue to work at the intensity you are currently at without it seriously affecting your health and well-being?
 Most of us need to carefully consider how we work and look for ways to work smarter rather than just putting in more hours.
 I strongly believe it is time for us to change the culture of the web design community, which currently treats working ridiculously long hours as a badge of honor rather than something to be ashamed of.